LattePandaTeam/Docs/content/alpha_edition/get_started.md

 Antenna and connector spec - IPEX4 2.4 & 5G Dual band

 !!!
 Tip
-    You can purchase enhenced antenna to enhence the WIFI and Bluetooth signal strength!
+    You can purchase enhanced antenna to enhance the WIFI and Bluetooth signal strength!

 * Connect the display cable to the LattePanda.
 Please see the [Display and Touch Connections][3] section for instructions on using different displays with your LattePanda.
 * Connect the power supply to the LattePanda.
 Please see the [Powering LattePanda Alpha][1]] section for instructions on using different power supplies to power your LattePanda.